Colouring Easter eggs naturally using red and yellow onion peels is a tradition many families still follow.

 Cool the eggs, remove the panty hose and the leaves, wipe any leaf remnants with a cloth.
 The last step is to make them shiny!
 Simply rub each egg with a little bit of oil.

-Use food colouring gels and a tablespoon of vinegar per each cup of colour, top up with boiling water.
+Add a drop of food colouring gels and a tablespoon of vinegar per each cup of colour.
+Top up with boiling water.
 Drop a cooked egg and let it sit for 5 minutes.

 - Onion peels red or yellow from about 10 onions